insaneinthemembrane/Insanecoin-v2/README.md

 # from trumpinsane to insane: a coin swap #

 Insane is independent of trump.
 It is a new compile, with a different genesis block, merkel hash root, nonce, unix start time, ports, pchMessages, base58 address which begins with the letter "i" for insane.
 It is a new chain and can not intermingle with its predecessor.
 It retains similar characteristics (see below).
 One difference is to allow mining up to 14,000 blocks, to give an opportunity for people to mine it.
-Mining is available at <a href="http://cryptominers.online:8080/getting_started" target="_blank">Cryptominers</a>.

 ----